Christmas Ornaments for Different Breed Dog Lovers

 Baron was quite the play baby!
 He would chase a ball or a stick endlessly in the yard if there was someone to play with him.
 I can still envision my Uncle Ed seated in a lawn chair in the shade of my parent's backyard in McAllen.
 He got the biggest kick out of finding a tiny stick and throwing it to Baron.
 Baron would hunt and scour the yard in methodical fashion until he found that very stick to bring back to be thrown again.

 Judi Gullickson raises, grooms and shows Shih Tzu dogs and has won many awards.
-Anyone following my hubs have seen many of the cute photos she takes of her "babies" and she generously allows me to use them to illustrate my hubs.
+Anyone following my posts have seen many of the cute photos she takes of her "babies" and she generously allows me to use them to illustrate my articles.
+You can see one of her photos at the bottom of this very post.

 I always think of Winston Churchill when I think of bulldogs.